kaiyungtan/Real-Estate-data-analysis/README.md

 ## 3. Data Analysis & Interpretation
 This is where the fun start ! :partying_face:

-> Two people know more than one.
+> Three people know more than one.

 To get the most out of our data, and to allow each of us to get experience manipulating Pandas and Seaborn, we decided to work separately.
-Later we reviewed our work and merged here the results.
+Later we reviewed our work and merged the results.

 ### Our target: The Price.
 The price is obviously the target of this challenge, as ou goal is to to create a machine learning model to predict prices on Belgium's sales.